slhck/SubjectivePlayer/README.md

 To validate the playlists:

-- Start the app
+- Start the app.
-- Open the menu (three dots in the top-right corner)
+- Open the menu (three dots in the top-right corner).
 - Select *Validate Config Files*.
 - The app will check all playlist files in the `SubjectiveCfg` folder and report any missing video files or invalid syntax.
 - You can also see which playlist uses which method, if training is used, and how many videos are in each playlist.